 The S.2 entered FAA operational service with Number 801 Squadron in October 1965.
 By that time, it was becoming increasingly apparent that the days of the Royal Navy's big carriers were numbered.
 That meant an uncertain future for the Buccaneer, but for the moment FAA pilots were pleased with the greater power provided by the machine.
 Early on, S.2s retained the dark gray top and white belly paint scheme of the S.1, but soon were painted in an overall dark gray scheme.
 There were experiments with schemes featuring a dark gray top and light gray bottom, or overall light gray, but they were not adopted for service use.

 * The service introduction of the S.2 was marred by two crashes.
-One crashed into the sea in June 1966 after catapult take-off.
-The accident was blamed on pilot error, until a test pilot investigating the matter crashed himself under the same circumstances in October 1966.
+One plowed into the sea in June 1966 after catapult take-off; the accident was blamed on pilot error, until a test pilot investigating the matter crashed himself under the same circumstances in October 1966.
 As it turned out, the Buccaneer was prone to a certain amount of instability after catapult launch.
 The problem was addressed with some minor aerodynamic and procedural changes, but the Buccaneer still required careful pilot attention under certain launch conditions.

 The Buccaneer S.2 conducted several carrier tours during 1966 and 1967, ironically as the Royal Navy's big carriers were on the way out.
 In late March 1967, the Buccaneers performed their only sinking of a large ship when they attacked the abandoned oil tanker TORREY CANYON, grounded near Land's End in Cornwall, hitting the vessel with 450 kilogram (1,000 pound) bombs.
 In another irony, the objective hadn't been to sink the tanker but to set its cargo on fire, with help from Hunters and Sea Vixens carrying incendiaries.